White pattern header image

 Integration of risk management processes

-When undertaking projects and developing new assets, business units are supported by frameworks and processes which have risk management practices embedded.
-These processes include initial and ongoing risk identification workshops and monitoring of project risks, issues and trends to governance committees.
 Risk factors, including health and safety, commercial, vendor and delivery risks are considered during the development of new Retail energy products.
-Commercial, and if required, legal reviews are undertaken, with the Customer Leadership team providing oversight of risks and decisions.
+Commercial, and if required, legal reviews are undertaken, with the Customer Leadership Team providing oversight of risks and decisions.
 Significant risks are captured and managed within Meridian’s risk management tool.

-Risk appetite and tolerance
+Risk appetite and escalation

 • People – Including impacts to staff, contractors, suppliers, customers and the public (including communities, iwi and mana whenua)